 Need help in boosting your child’s composition scores?

-Sign up for The Thinking Writer programme, where we teach students to think before they write!
 Our experienced English teachers will show them how they can put their own stamp of creativity on their compositions while enjoying the writing process.